valkey-io/valkey-glide/java/DEVELOPER.md

 ## Running Examples App

 An example app (`glide.examples.ExamplesApp`) is available under [examples project](../examples/java).
-To run the ExamplesApp against a local build of valkey-glide, you can publish your JAR to local Maven repository as a dependency.
+To run the ExamplesApp against a local build of valkey-glide client, you can publish your JAR to local Maven repository as a dependency.

 To publish to local maven run (default version `255.255.255`):
 ```bash